briandailey/briandailey.github.com/_posts/2013-08-03-redshift-what-you-need-to-know.md

     (1 row)
     Time: 1561.359 ms

-1.5 seconds!
+One and a half seconds!
 That's an improvement.
 Note that I didn't make any adjustements to the data: no indexes, no differences in table structure.

 How about some aggregates?